 Our legal team will evaluate your case and all available evidence to determine the most appropriate legal strategies for your defense.
 Some of the most common drug possession defenses include:

-For a free legal consultation with a Possession Lawyer serving University Park, call (214) 696-9253
+For a free legal consultation with a Possession Lawyer in University Park, call (214) 696-9253

 Illegal Search and Seizure